 Immediately to the south of Madrid de las Austrias is the popular neighborhood of La Latina with the street Cava Baja, famous for its restaurants and wine bars.

-It is a short walk to Puerta de Sol from Madrid de las Austrias.
+It is a short walk to Puerta del Sol from Madrid de las Austrias.
 From there, you have metro and local trains (Cercanias) to the whole city.

 Should You Stay There?

-Madrid de las Austrias is the most attractive part of Madrid.
+Madrid de las Austrias is one of the most attractive parts of Madrid.
 But nice buildings also attract lots of tourists.
 The restaurants and hotels around here vary hugely between unchanged classics and tourist rip-offs.
-Can you tell the difference?Continue to 4 of 12 below.

 Malasaña is Madrid's most fashionable neighborhood.
 Think Kreuzberg in Berlin, Shoreditch in London, or Williamsburg in Brooklyn.
 The shabby streets are filled with independent boutiques, vintage cafes and great food options.

 This is a living neighborhood.
-Sure, there are tourists, but there are far more people here who actually live there.
+Sure, there are tourists, but there are far more people here who live there.
 Once you walk away from busy Gran Via or Fuencarral it is obvious you are in a residential area.

 That doesn't mean the residents ever get a quiet night's sleep.
 It is highly recommended to book a room with air conditioning so you can keep the windows closed at night.
 The vibe is shabby-chic, gentrified, residential arty and slightly alternative.

 Malasaña itself is mainly about the bars, cafes, and shops.
 Craft beer (at Fabricas Maravillas and Irreale), good wine, and fusion restaurants mix with 100-year old bars like Bodegas Ardosa.